timtadh/fs2/README.md

    persisted) it is recommend you use a file backed memory map.
 The OS treats pages in the file cache different than pages which are not backed by files.

+7. The command `fs2-generic` can generate a wrapper specialized to your data type.
+Typing saved!
+To use `go install github.com/timtadh/fs2/fs2-generic`.
+   Get help with `fs2-generic --help`

 ### Limitations

 1. Not thread safe and therefore no transactions which you only need with